prettydiff/freshapp/readme.md

 1. Open the *test/simulations.ts* file and add a new test to the array of tests.
 Read the documentation at the top of the file for test criteria.

 ## HTTP Service
 The application comes with a *server* command that launches an HTTP service.
 By default the application only display's the service's local file system from the project root.
-To instead show HTML web pages simply create an HTML file and reassign the *localpath* variable to a relative path for your HTML file.
+To instead show HTML web pages simply create an HTML file and reassign the *localPath* variable to a relative path for your HTML file.